IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 (should be executed after) `start`, and that `check` depends on `wait`, forming a chain of tasks.

+At this point, the graphs are considered to be complete.
+In order to make Airflow aware of them, the repository can be simply cloned into the `dags` directory of Airflow.

+Lastly, Airflow itself can live on a separate instance in Compute Engine.
+Alternatively, [Cloud Composer] provided by Google Cloud Platform can be utilized for this purpose.

 # Conclusion

 Although the presented workflow gets the job done, it has its own limitations